sdvillal/jagged/README.rst

     pip install jagged

-Jagged stores builds on top of several high quality python libraries: numpy, blosc, bloscpack, bcolz and joblib.
+Jagged stores build on top of several high quality python libraries: numpy, blosc, bloscpack, bcolz and joblib.
 It also needs whatami and python-future.
 Testing relies on pytest (you need to install all dependencies to test at the moment, this will change soon).